Group Therapy

 Current Groups

-Support for Parents of Neurodiverse Children
+Process Group for Parents of Neurodiverse Children

-Raising children with autism or other developmental disabilities can be a beautiful journey filled with love and learning.
-It also comes with unique challenges and stressors that others may not understand.
-Dr. Herbst has experience working with many children with autism/developmental disabilities and their families across general and specialty autism clinic settings.
-She is facilitating a process group for parents of children with autism or other developmental disabilities.
-This group is a place to process the unique stressors of parenting children with autism/developmental disabilities, learning coping and parenting strategies, and building community with other parents who get it.
-Click here to sign up.
+Raising children with autism or other developmental differences can be a beautiful journey filled with love and learning.
+It also comes with unique challenges and stressors that others may not fully understand.
+Dr. Herbst has experience working with many children with autism, ADHD, and other developmental differences and their families across general and specialty autism clinic settings.
+She is facilitating a process group for parents of neurodiverse children.
+This group is a place to process the unique stressors of parenting neurodiverse children, learning coping and parenting strategies, and building community with other parents who get it.

 Facilitator: Dr. Jen Herbst